 Åke hummed with genuine interest and dragged his eyes from the bike’s masterfully simple mechanics to the man’s face.
 He had removed his helmet and sunglasses and was in the process of putting on a pair of silver-rimmed glasses.
 The fine oval design complimented his slim face and elongated features.
 Although he had good skin and could be considered handsome, he was simply too plain to be remarkable.
 Their eyes crossed and Åke nonchalantly pointed at a faucet just next to the porch.
 The man’s cold blue eyes followed his gesture.

-“Naturally filtered.” Åke clarified.
+“Naturally filtered,” Åke clarified.
 These city-types could worry about the most silly things.

 Åke took a swing from his already mid-cold beer.
 He couldn't help but study the fancy bike yet again.